-The Committee supports asset pooling and is working with the London CIV (LCIV) to provide the appropriate building blocks necessary to deliver the Fund's investment strategy.
-In the meantime, the Fund has sought to collaborate with other Local Government Pension Scheme (LGPS) Funds to replicate the cost-saving benefits of the pooling.
-Decisions regarding the transfer of assets to the LCIV will be made on value for money grounds and without compromising on the Committee's principles on responsible investment.
-The Committee is proud of its policy on prohibiting direct investments in tobacco centric holdings and now invests in low carbon renewables that more than offset the small amount of direct investment the Fund holds in traditional energy companies.
+The IAC has worked closely with the London CIV (LCIV) to help shape new strategies that are more closely aligned with the Fund's investment strategy.
+In the meantime, the Fund has collaborated with other LGPS Funds to replicate the cost-saving benefits of the pooling.
+Decisions regarding the transfer of assets to the LCIV continue to be made on "value for money" grounds where there is alignment and without compromising on the IAC's principles on responsible investment.
+Discussions with the LCIV have been constructive particularly following the change in LCIV leadership and the IAC are hopeful that the Fund is moving to a position where assets can start to be transferred where there is a strategic alignment.